-In mid-May, around the 15th, a group of 6 men from North African crossed into Croatia near the town of Šid, Serbia during the evening and made their way across the rural interior of the country on foot towards the Croatian border city of Vinkovci.
+In mid-May, around the 15th, a group of 6 men from North Africa crossed into Croatia near the town of Šid, Serbia.
+They started during the evening and made their way across the rural interior of the country on foot towards the Croatian border city of Vinkovci.

 “I tried my trip last week with my friends.
 We walked in the land of Croatia about 20 km in the dark night.
 It took us about 6 hours.”